 VanEck Vectors Short High-Yield Municipal Index ETF

 The VanEck Vectors Short High-Yield Municipal Index ETF hopes to mimic the results of the Bloomberg Barclays Municipal High Yield Short Duration Index.
 The Bloomberg Barclays Municipal High Yield Short Duration Index tracks high-yield, short-term, tax-exempt U.S. dollar-denominated municipal bonds.
-However, in the wake of the Coronavirus, the fund has underperformed in 2021.
-Year-to-date returns are -1.02%, but the overall yield is still attractive to investors.
+However, in the wake of the Coronavirus, the fund has underperformed in 2022.
+Year-to-date returns are down 9.4%, but the overall yield is still attractive to investors.

 Ready to start taking advantage of the current opportunities in the real estate market?